-Patent Owner argues further that Petitioner has failed to demonstrate that it would be only a matter of routine optimization to formulate natalizumab at a concentration of about 20 mg/ml to about 150 mg/ml.
-Id. at 28-30.
-Specifically, Patent Owner argues that "Petitioner fails to cite any prior art reference that discloses a range of natalizumab concentrations that includes or overlaps with the claimed range of 'about 20 mg/ml to about 150 mg/ml. id. at 29.
-Moreover, Patent Owner contends, "Gordon (Ex.
-1017 at 7), which discloses a natalizumab formulation, is four times less concentrated than the lowest claimed level of 20 mg/mL."
-Id.
+Patent Owner argues further that Petitioner has failed to demonstrate that it would be only a matter of routine optimization to formulate natalizumab at a concentration of 20 mg/ml.
+Id. at 29-30.
+Specifically, Patent Owner argues that "Petitioner fails to cite any prior art reference that discloses a '20 mg/ml' natalizumab concentration," and "[i]n particular, Gordon (Ex.
+1017 at 7), which discloses a natalizumab formulation, is four times less concentrated than the claimed level of 20 mg/mL."
+Id. at 30.

 Patent Owner asserts that Petitioner's declarant, Dr. Schöneich, relies on Gordon (Ex.
 1017) and Cummins (Ex.
 1021) to support his contention that IgG formulations between 5 and 50 mg/ml were known.
 Id. at 34 (citing Ex.
 1002 ¶ 106).
-According to Patent Owner, however, the Gordon does not disclose a high concentration natalizumab formulation, and Cummins discloses a mixture of IgG antibodies against HIV1.
+According to Patent Owner, however, the natalizumab formulation of Gordon is only 5 mg/ml, and Cummins discloses a mixture of IgG antibodies against HIV1.
 Id.
-Cummins, Patent Owner argues, "does not provide any information about natalizumab, a buffer, pH, or the need for polysorbate 80, let alone the amount, or concentration of a particular component claimed by the '577 patent."
+Cummins, Patent Owner argues, "does not provide any information about natalizumab, a buffer, pH, or the need for polysorbate 80, let alone the amount, or concentration of a particular component claimed by the '321 patent."
 Id.
 Moreover, the one formulation of Cummins that has 50 mg/ml is in saline for in vitro testing, and Petitioner presents no evidence as to its stability.
-Id.
+Id. at 34-35.
 Thus, Patent Owner argues, Cummins and White (Ex.
 1020), which was also cited by Petitioner, are directed to different antibodies, and Petitioner does not explain why the ordinary artisan would use those formulation concentrations for a natalizumab formulation.
-Id. at 45.
+Id. at 45-46.